stevenTan01/wecantthinkofone/README.md

 what are all the ways?

 ### known bugs
-1. Explorer will keep moving North when attempting to solve the maze, eventually reaching the outside and causing a NullPointerException
+1. NullPointerException was a very annoying error and a new method called checkMaybeGO had to be created in Maze.java in order to bypass the error to a certain extent.